 Potting mixes also come in different variations for different plants, such as cacti potting mixes, that give specific plants the nutrients they need.

 Potting mix should be used instead of potting soil when you’re growing plants in containers as a result of how it provides them with the correct soil conditions, such as drainage and aeration.
+It can also be a part of proper lawn care.

 Potting soil becomes compacted in containers, which isn’t ideal for plants as it prevents air circulation and can lead to too much water that damages plant roots.